1972 Kellogg’s All-Time Baseball Greats Baseball Cards

 Today, retired greats are common in a lot of sets.
 But back in the early 1970s, it was something a little different.
 A few sets existed here and there, like a handful of the early Fleer baseball sets, but they were the exception.
 Perhaps that's what makes 1972 Kellogg's All-Time Baseball Greats so interesting.

-Because of the material used to produced the cards, 1972 Kellogg's All-Time Baseball Greats are prone to cracking.
+Because of the material used to produce the cards, 1972 Kellogg's All-Time Baseball Greats are prone to cracking.
 This is common for all Kellogg's sets from that period.
-However, if the plastic manages to stay in tact, these cards don't have a lot of other condition issues.
+However, if the plastic manages to stay intact, these cards don't have a lot of other condition issues.

 One might think that the strong checklist, unique theme (for the time) and cereal box distribution might make 1972 Kellogg's All-Time Baseball Greats cards pricey.
 It couldn't be more opposite.
 Cards are extremely reasonably priced, even graded.
 The small checklist also makes it a relatively easy set to build.

 Base Set Checklist

 7 Robert "Lefty" Grove - Boston Red Sox

 11 Tris Speaker - Cleveland Indians